86th Texas Legislative Session - Learn more about the pieces of legislation impacting social studies education. ★★Update - 4/30 ★★

 University Representative - Required to be a current college or university faculty member in Texas.

-At-Large Representative - Required to be a member of TCSS for the two consecutive years prior to taking office in January of the year following election.
+At-Large Representative - Required to be a member of TCSS prior to taking office in January of the year following election.

 Description: The Conference Committee shall consist of a chairperson and a representative from each geographic region: North, Central, East, West, and South.
 This committee shall solicit bids for conference sites two to three years in advance from local councils in the designated regions on the rotation cycle.
 The Conference Committee will review bids and make recommendations on prospective convention sites at the fall meeting to the Executive Board.